 The double stereographic projection is a planar perspective projection, viewed from the point on the globe opposite the point of tangency.
 Points are transformed from the spheroid to a Gaussian conformal sphere before being projected to the plane with the stereographic projection.
-This projection is conformal and used for large-scale coordinate systems in New Brunswick and the Netherlands.
+This projection is conformal and used for large-scale coordinate systems in the Canadian provinces of New Brunswick and Prince Edward Island, and in the Netherlands.

 The projection is available in ArcGIS Pro 1.0 and later and in ArcGIS Desktop 8.0.1 and later.